JosephJonnalagadda/spike/README.md

 * Assortment of APIs and addons

 ### Fastlane
+Quickest way to build and deploy apps to marketplaces such as iOS App Store or Android Marketplace
 #### Pros
-* Allows for quick deployment of snapshots to Apple App Store and Android Marketplace
 * Automated code signing, uploading, and changelog
 * Freely switch between betas without reconfiguring Fastlane

+#### Cons
+* Cannot automate signing and deployment to macOS App Store

 ### Jenkins
+Open source CICD server solution
 #### Pros
-* Open source CI tool that can be integrated with Fastlane
+* Integration with Fastlane